 New Beginnings in the Amazing City of Copenhagen

-Jo and I had previously been to Copenhagen, but arrived a day early to ensure that we would make our cruise in the event of airline issues.
+Jo and I had previously been to Copenhagen but arrived a day early to ensure that we would make our cruise in the event of airline issues.
 We booked a room at the Hotel Bethel, highly recommended by TripAdvisor, for $109.
-Our room overlooked the canal, included a European breakfast, and offered free Wi-Fi.
+Our room overlooked the canal, and included a European breakfast and free Wi-Fi.

-Jo and I strolled around the Nyhavn canal by evening and found a quaint Italian restaurant to have dinner at.
-We enjoyed their tasty bread, superb pasta dishes, and each a glass of wine for around $30 per person.
-Nyhavn is expensive so be prepared.
+Jo and I strolled around the Nyhavn Canal that evening and found a quaint Italian restaurant to dine at.
+We enjoyed tasty bread, superb pasta dishes, and each a glass of wine for around $30 per person.
+Nyhavn is expensive, so be prepared.

-The next morning, Jo and I toured the waterfront area of Copenhagen.
-We lucked into being there at noon, which is when the changing of the guard occurs at Amalienborg Castle.
-It was cool watching the heavily uniformed guards march in precision.
-We explored stores and cafes, then later made our way to board our cruise ship, the Norwegian Star.
+The next morning, we toured the waterfront area of Copenhagen and lucked into being there at noon, when the changing of the guard occurs at Amalienborg Castle.
+It was amazing watching the heavily uniformed guards march in precision.
+Afterward, we explored local shops and a cafe, then made our way to board the Norwegian Star.

 Impressions of the Norwegian Star

-For $1200 per person, we landed an inside room on the Norwegian (better known as NCL) Star for eight nights and nine days.
-Though we normally stay much higher, we chose deck four on this cruise.
-Disembarkation was only steps from our door, but far away enough (room 4553) that we did not hear the constant traffic.
-It was convenient on the days we were at port, as we simply walked off the boat; no crowds on elevators or stairs to deal with.
+For $1200 each, Jo and I landed an inside room on the Norwegian (NCL) Star for eight nights and nine days.
+Though we usually stay on a much higher deck when cruising, for this one, we chose deck four.
+Disembarkation was only steps from our stateroom door, but far away enough that we didn’t hear constant traffic.
+It was especially convenient on the days we were in port, as she and I walked off the boat with no crowds to deal with on the elevators or stairs.

-The best part of our cabin was that it had a sliding shower door, as opposed to a shower curtain.
+The best thing about our cabin was the sliding shower door, as opposed to a shower curtain.
 Housekeeping made us feel welcome with nightly towel animals and chocolates on our pillows.

-My first impressions were that the ship was not as fancy as Celebrity and Princess cruise lines and that the decor was dated.
-I liked the functionality of the pub being so close to the shopping arcade, which is where most people hung out during at sea times.
+My first impressions of the Norwegian Star is that it was not as fancy as Celebrity and Princess cruise lines, which we had previously cruised with, and that the decor was dated.
+I liked the functionality of the pub being so close to the shopping arcade, which is where most people hung out on at-sea days.

-Another perk was that NCL used a smart digital screen to show the availability times in all of the restaurants.
-In the past, booking a pay restaurant has been a hassle and inconvenience.
-The smart screen was clever and helpful for the guests.
+Another perk was that NCL uses a smart screen to show the pay restaurant availability times and dining times.
+In the past, booking a pay restaurant has been a hassle and inconvenience, but this system was helpful for the planning our dining experience.

 Norwegian Star’s Pay Restaurant

-For dinner, Jo and I ate at Cagney’s Steakhouse, which had a $20 nominal fee.
-Though it does require an additional payment, I recommend the pay restaurants for the exquisite service and quality of food that you receive.
+For dinner, we ate at Cagney’s Steakhouse, which was $20 per person.
+Though the specialty restaurants do require an additional payment, I recommend them for the devoted service and quality of food.
 I have never had one to disappoint in all of my sailings.

-At Cagneys, both the Shrimp Cocktail with Jack Daniels Sauce and the Iceberg Wedge Salad were excellent.
-My steak was decent, but the side dishes, normally my favorite part of the meal, were just mediocre.
-Be sure to fill up on your meal because the desserts were lacking creativity and flavor.
+Both the Shrimp Cocktail with Jack Daniels Sauce and Iceberg Wedge Salad were excellent at Cagney’s.
+My steak was decent, but the side dishes, typically my favorite part of the meal, were just mediocre.
+The desserts weren’t anything special either, but still, we enjoyed our time and have no regrets about it.

 Food Options on a Free-Style Cruise

-NCL is famous for their free-style cruising options, which means you can dine in the two main dining rooms any time you would like.
-The Versailles dining room seats 491, and the Aqua only 334, so be sure to check that smart screen to see which one has the shorted wait time.
-Another dining option is pizza.
-A full size pizza can be delivered to your stateroom for $5, as well as other food choices that are free.
+NCL is known for its free-style cruising options, meaning that you can dine in the two main dining rooms anytime you like.
+The Versailles dining room seats 491 passengers, and the Aqua only 334, so be sure to check that smart screen to see which one has the shorter wait time.
+Another dining option is pizza, offered 24 hours-a-day.
+Or, a full-size pizza can be delivered to your stateroom for $5 or so.
+Room service has other free food choices, as well.

 Popular Events Onboard the Norwegian Star

 Do you enjoy trivia?
-The Star’s entertainment staff gets a huge thumbs up for a job well done on that activity, which happens to be my favorite.
+The Star’s entertainment staff gets a massive thumbs-up for a job well done on that activity, which happens to be my favorite.
 The trivia hosts were full of energy and encouraged audience participation and friendly competition.
 Trivia was a standing room only event in the Red Lion Pub and had the biggest crowds I have ever seen on a cruise ship.

-The ships Galleria Shops were very touristy, but there was a huge sale on the last day that attracted hundreds of people.
+The ship’s Galleria Shops were very touristy, but there was a significant sale on the last day that attracted hundreds of people.

-Mandara, the full service spa on the Star, used Elemis products, which happen to be my favorite line of skin care products.
-I booked a deep-tissue massage, my usual during a cruise, but the treatment was just average.
+Mandara, the full-service spa on the Star, used Elemis products, my favorite line of skincare products.
+I booked a deep-tissue massage, but the treatment was just average.
 The spa’s desk staff was very uppity.

-While the spa itself had a lackluster relaxation room, it did afford a beautiful ocean view.
-Most cruises that I have been on have an indoor pool, a solarium, or a thalossotherapy pool, but Norwegian Star had none of these things.
-Cruising on the Black Sea, there are many cool days and having no indoor option was a disappointment for me.
+While the spa itself had a lackluster relaxation room, it did afford beautiful ocean views.
+Most cruises that I have been on have an indoor pool, a solarium, or a thalassotherapy pool, but Norwegian Star had none of these things.
+Cruising on the Black Sea, there are many chilly days, and having no indoor option was a disappointment.

-A Visa was required in Russia for US citizens unless you are on a ship-organized tour.
-If you opt to do a tour outside of NCL’s offerings, the guide took care of getting the Visa for you.
-Our Russian tour included Catherine’s Palace, the Hermitage, Church on Spilled Blood, Peterhof, a Neva River cruise, and more.
-To date, Catherine’s Palace is still the most opulent place I have ever visited.
+A Visa was required for US citizens in Russia, unless you are on a ship-organized tour.
+If you opt to do a tour outside of NCL’s offerings, (which we did) your guide can help obtaining it.
+Our guide did it all.
+The two-day tour we took in Russia featured Catherine’s Palace, the Hermitage, Church on Spilled Blood, Peterhof, a Neva River cruise, a subway ride, and dozens more sights.
+To date, Catherine’s Palace is still the most opulent place I have visited.

 Sightseeing in Helsinki and Stockholm

-Jo and I chose the Porvoo Town and Country NCL tour in Helsinki, Finland, which featured a private home visit that was just darling.
-The shops in Porvoo were closed on Sundays until noon, so we did not get to visit them.
-Instead, we strolled along the hillside and cobblestone streets, but were bored.
+Jo and I chose the Porvoo Town and Country NCL excursion in Helsinki, Finland.
+It took us to a private home visit and horse farm that was just darling.
+We also stopped at a historic church and pipe organ.
+The shops in Porvoo were closed until noon on Sundays, so we did not get to visit them.
+Instead, we strolled along the hillside and cobblestone streets but were incredibly bored.

-Back on board the ship, we filed a complaint with NCL’s excursion desk due to half of the tour not being available during the hours we were there.
-They credited us back part of our money, which I appreciated.
+Back onboard the ship, we filed a complaint with NCL’s excursion desk due to half of the tour not being available during the hours we were there.
+They credited us back part of our money, which we appreciated.

-In Stockholm, Sweden, we took a private cab to the ABBA museum.
-Unfortunately the taxi driver misunderstood us and dropped us at the Vasa Museum, the city’s famous Viking Ship Museum.
+We took a private cab to the ABBA museum in Stockholm, Sweden, where we had a tour booked of the afternoon, but wanted to see this fun attraction, as well.
+Unfortunately, the taxi driver misunderstood us and dropped us at the Vasa Museum, the city’s famous Viking Ship Museum.
 After we paid our admission, we soon realized we were in the wrong location.
-The Vasa Museum was kind enough to refund out money.
+The Vasa Museum was kind enough to refund our money.

 Jo and I hoofed it on foot the mile or so to the correct museum.
-Admission to the Abba Museum was $12 each and we had exactly one hour to quickly run through the exhibits before meeting our next excursion, Ice Bar & Old Town.
-The Abba exhibits were fun and interactive.
-We were so glad we went.
+Admission to the Abba Museum was $12 each, and we had exactly one hour to quickly run through the exhibits before meeting our next excursion, the Ice Bar & Old Town.
+The interactive Abba exhibits were fun and we were so glad that we went.

-We thoroughly enjoyed the IceBar by Icehotel Stockholm tour, too.
-The icy wonderland made for great photo ops, with us all clad in thick coats and gloves.
-Old Town Stockholm was full of lots of charm and adorable streets, shops, and restaurants.
-I would recommend it.
+You’ll thoroughly enjoy the IceBar by Icehotel Stockholm tour.
+The icy wonderland made for great photo ops, with us all clad in thick coats and gloves, provided by the hotel.
+Old Town Stockholm was full of lots of charming streets, shops, and restaurants; I highly recommend it.

 The Best Cruise to Book

-Our disembarkation process was seamless and Jo walked off with her luggage early in the morning to catch her early flight.
-My flight was not until 2 PM, so I opted to do the bus airport transportation with the cruise line.
-They deliver your luggage directly to the airport for you.
-This option is $30 cheaper than taking a taxi, plus I was also able to stay in my stateroom until around 10:30, at which time crowds were nonexistent.
+Our disembarkation process was seamless, and Jo walked off with her luggage early in the morning to catch her early flight.
+My flight was not until 2 PM, so I opted to do the bus airport transportation with NCL.
+My luggage was delivered to the airport for me.
+This option was $30 cheaper than taking a taxi, plus I could stay in my stateroom until around 10:30, at which time crowds were nonexistent.